smartcontracts/ethereum-book/book/00__introduction/02__content.md

 ## Exploring Eth2

 Our mission is prefaced with a high-level and intuitive introduction to the pillars of Eth2.
 As such, readers can develop a mental model of the system to serve as reference during our deep-dives into its various components.
 The intricate elements of Eth2 are much more easily understood when contextualized to the the entirety of the system.
+In *Exploring Eth2* we take a high-level look at Eth2, try to understand some historical context behind the project, and explain the constraints within which the project is being developed.

 ## Proof of Stake in Ethereum